 The other discipline taking institutional performance seriously is political science.
-Since its emergence, the problem of õgood governmentö has been one of the most important items on the research agenda of the discipline.
-In empirical studies of democracy, comparisons have been drawn, sometimes on a large scale, between countries by means of disaggregated performance indicators such as political corruption, personal freedom, government fairness, responsiveness to citizensø needs and demands, speed and comprehensiveness of policy response to environmental change such as change in oil prices, etc. The political performance indices produced by these studies usually measure the performance of the political system as a whole.
+Since its emergence, the problem of "good government" has been one of the most important items on the research agenda of the discipline.
+In empirical studies of democracy, comparisons have been drawn, sometimes on a large scale, between countries by means of disaggregated performance indicators such as political corruption, personal freedom, government fairness, responsiveness to citizens' needs and demands, speed and comprehensiveness of policy response to environmental change such as change in oil prices, etc. The political performance indices produced by these studies usually measure the performance of the political system as a whole.

-Robert Putnam and his associates (1993) made a pioneering effort to measure and explain institutional performance on the sub-national level.
-Their central empirical question was as follows: õWhat are the conditions for creating strong, responsive, effective representative institutions?"
+Robert Putnam (1993) and his associates made a pioneering effort to measure and explain institutional performance on the sub-national level.
+Their central empirical question was as follows: "What are the conditions for creating strong, responsive, effective representative institutions?"

-Representative political institutions, Putnam claims, must decide things as well as do things.
+Representative political institutions, Putnam (1993) claims, must decide things as well as do things.
 They must achieve agreements as well as attain goals.
-High-performance institutions are õeffective in using limited resources to address [...] demandsö.
-But, a democratic institution must be õsensitive to the demands of its constituentsö.
-Putnamøs conception of both effective and responsive institutions is based on the following model of the governmental process: õsocietal demands political interaction government policy choice implementation.ö Institutional performance, thus, includes the recognition of demands, decision-making, and the execution of decisions.
+High-performance institutions are "effective in using limited resources to address ... demands".
+But, a democratic institution must be "sensitive to the demands of its constituents".
+Putnam's conception of both effective and responsive institutions is based on the following model of the governmental process: "societal demands \rightarrow political interaction \rightarrow government \rightarrow policy choice \rightarrow implementation."
+Institutional performance, thus, includes the recognition of demands, decision-making, and the execution of decisions.

 The question worth raising is whether such democratic features as transparency, political competition, citizen participation, NGO activism, and so forth have an impact on government performance, and under what conditions is this impact positive and significant.
 What are the specific characteristics of the environment that facilitate or trigger better performance?
 Does a local government in a democratic environment perform better than a local government in a less democratic political system?
 Is it democracy that explains performance or something else?
 These are the questions this research project will address.

-Zaherawati Zakaria.
-Measuring Local Government in gover ce can be conceptualized in a two-way table in which columns represent the distinction between rational organizational effectiveness and responsiveness; and rows divide government activity into three types: policy processes, policy content, and policy implementation.
+Measuring Local Government Performance